Introduction

 In this blog post, we are going to take a look at how rental prices have evolved over the past 10 years depending on which part of London you are in.

-To get an online valuation and see how your property values have changed over time see our online valuation application
+To get an online valuation and see how your property values have changed over time see our Online Valuation Application.

 The Bricks&Logic Index shows that average rents across London increased by 38% in the past ten years (Figure 1).